 For meat to be considered kosher, animals must be killed by religious slaughter (shechita).
 This involves the cutting of the throat with a very sharp blade so that the windpipe, oesophagus and major veins are all severed and the animal bleeds to death quickly.

-Contrary to myth and stereotype, Jewish people have no physical features in common.
-Their appearances vary considerably and many are not discernible from other members of society.
+Contrary to myth and stereotype, Jewish people share no common physical features.
+As in other ethnic groups, their appearance can vary considerably and many are not discernible from non-Jewish people.

 1. Jews are a minority group whose members share both a racial and religious heritage.
 Jews comprise around 0.2% of the world’s population.